-I know what you’re thinking: marathon training, alligator farm in Alabama, and vegan food?
+I know what you’re thinking: marathon training, Summerdale alligator farm, and vegan food?
 How can these coexist in a single blog post?
 Here’s my answer: it’s possible!
 I’m a vegan who’s training for a marathon, and I’m also fascinated by big, magnificent creatures that coexist next to us humans on this planet!

 It’s hard to believe that I’m already five weeks into my marathon training!
 The good news: the way my training has been going so far gives me confidence that I’ll be strong and ready to go when the big day comes (November 10th in Pensacola, Fla).
 I’ve been slowly cranking up my weekly mileage peaking at about 35 miles this week – which is nothing to some seasoned runners out there, but kind of a big deal for me because just about a couple months ago I was running only 10-15 miles a week.
 The running wisdom suggests that we should only increase our weekly mileage by 10-15 percent max to avoid injury.
 I admit I don’t always follow this advice because adding another mile or two to an average run seems no big deal when I’m feeling great, but nevertheless, I’m not the person to question the universal truth.